projectara/greybus-spec/source/special.rst

 the :ref:`control-get-manifest`.

-Although the AP may send this request at any time, it should only do so during the "enumerate" transition from the :ref:`hardware-model-lifecycle-activated` Interface :ref:`Lifecycle State <hardware-model-lifecycle-states>` to :ref:`hardware-model-lifecycle-enumerated`, as defined in :ref:`lifecycles_interface_lifecycle`.
-This is described in :ref:`lifecycles_enumerate`.
+Although the AP may send this request at any time, it should only do so while enumerating an Interface, as defined in :ref:`hardware-model-lifecycle-enumerated`.
 The effect of this Operation under other conditions is unspecified.

-For brevity, the following terminology is used: if an Interface is :ref:`hardware-model-lifecycle-activated`, its INTF_TYPE is IFT_GREYBUS, and the procedure in :ref:`lifecycles_enumerate` is being followed, including use of these operations, then the Interface *is being enumerated*.
-The Interface Lifecycle State becomes ENUMERATED if this procedure completes successfully.

 Greybus Control Get Manifest Size Request
 """""""""""""""""""""""""""""""""""""""""